irrwahn/jiten-pai/README.md

     * EDICT main dictionary; revised format; EUC-JP encoding;
     * download file, then unpack and convert to UTF-8:
       > `zcat edict2.gz | recode EUC-JP..UTF-8 > edict2`
-    * install in Jiten-pai using the Edit->Preferences dialog
+    * install in Jiten-pai using the Edit→Preferences dialog
     * **HINT:** In case the `zcat` or `recode` utilities are not available, the included simple transcoding utility can be used instead, e.g.:
 ```